apearson/goodlock-hex2color/README.md

 ## Footnotes
 1. The Android ADB install for Windows comes from [this thread](http://forum.xda-developers.com/showthread.php?t=2317790)
 2. The Android ADB binary for Mac can also be downloaded using [this guide](http://forum.xda-developers.com/showthread.php?t=1917237)
 3. Linux people should install ADB from their package manager.
-Sorry I trust that if you're running linux you know what you're doing and don't want me mucking up your OS
+I trust that if you're running linux you know what you're doing and don't want me mucking up your OS